danainjax/punks-front-end/NOTES.md

 [ ]    Create a Contract/Sale

-    3. R - Read, Find PunkByNumber, fetch to localhost:3000/punks/id
+[X]    4.
+R - Read, Find PunkByNumber, fetch to localhost:3000/punks/id
     Coded the backend so that the json is rendered to punks/id Send to show page.
 Create new punk if it does not exist in the database, render it, if it does.

+    api.PunkByNumber(punkId)

-    4. U - update/edit a comment, like, or sale?
+    5. U - update/edit a comment, like, or sale?
-    5. D - delete a comment, like
+    6. D - delete a comment, like

 B. Decide on a second model, (likes, comments, etc. - pick 1 to start)
     [X] a.  ***Comments - currently working on Comments